***Updated April 23, 2017

 - Need beach gear?
 Rent it while you’re here.

 Although we live in north county San Diego, If I had to suggest one area to visit, it would be La Jolla.
 We vacationed here several times prior to moving here and it’s where we fell in love with San Diego.
 La Jolla encompasses so much of what you should see in San Diego.
+Check out our most recent visit here.

 - Kayaking – Bike and Kayak Tours is a great option for renting both means of transportation.
 Great people run this place.
 Highly recommend.